KageKaz/ClassesBackup/Winter 2025/RUSSN 25/The Captain's Daughter 1-5.md

 Peter the great executed his son
 Creates power struggle for sucessor

+Peter the great allowed the king to choose the crown Paul I changed it back

+Is nicholas I legit?
+Decemberist revolt

 ## rough outline
 Pyotr is a spoiled child
 Savelich vs Beaupre